 You can power-wash your deck clean, but this should be done with care because pressure washing can quickly damage a wood deck by leaving large gouges or make your deck looking “fuzzy” by raising the wood fibers.

 Most people find that scrubbing their deck with a stiff bristled brush and deck cleaner is the best option.
 However, avoid cleaning with chlorine bleach as it breaks down the wood lignin causing visible damage.
-Instead, we recommend non-chlorine cleaners like Wet & Forget or 30 Seconds Outdoor Cleaner.
+Instead, we recommend non-chlorine cleaners like Wet & Forget.
 Spray it on, wait a few minutes, give it a little scrub, and rinse it off.

 2) Don’t Use Sand or Kitty Litter